NaamaBarIlan/Lab03-ReviewOfCSharp/README.md

 ## Description

-This series of challenges is designed to evaluate the overall comfort level with C#.
+A series of challenges in C#.

 ---